MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/rds-office-vdi-rdsh.md

 ## Skype for Business
 Skype for Business is not supported for RDSH deployments.
 For VDI deployments check out the documentation on [planning for Skype for Business in VDI environments](https://technet.microsoft.com/library/mt740144.aspx).

-[Microsoft Office 365 for Citrix XenApp and XenDesktop 7.x](https://www.citrix.com/content/dam/citrix/en_us/documents/products-solutions/deployment-guide-office-365-for-xenapp-and-xendesktop.pdf) also includes a good discussion of integrating OneDrive for Business in an RDS or VDI environment.
+For more information on integrating Office 365 with your RDSH or VDI environment, check out [Microsoft Office 365 for Citrix XenApp and XenDesktop 7.x](https://www.citrix.com/content/dam/citrix/en_us/documents/products-solutions/deployment-guide-office-365-for-xenapp-and-xendesktop.pdf).